Are social media icons commonly displayed on business cards? What about the links themselves?

 The fact that social icons appeared in your question panel should be some indication as to the popularity of same.
-Many businesses use the icons to promote social media participation.
-Our company has been including the social media icons for many reprints now, and not only on business cards.
+Many businesses use icons to promote social media participation.
+Our company has been including social media icons for many reprints now, and not only on business cards.

 If there is a web site, then include it, but leave the social media links off.